 Clearly, mental health is not a problem that can be ignored.

 So, should mental health be a consideration for those working in EHS roles?
 In short; yes, if we take a more holistic approach to managing health and safety.

-- EHS professionals are uniquely equipped with a skillset to help colleagues and operational staff maintain “health” inside and outside of the workplace by offering third party resources.
-Before opening this dialogue, it is necessary to develop a culture that is conducive towards this issue.
+EHS professionals are uniquely equipped with a skill set to help colleagues and operational staff maintain “health” inside and outside of the workplace by offering third party resources.
+Before opening this dialogue, it is necessary to develop a culture that is conducive to this issue.
 This is where EHS professionals can take a stance with their more collaborative, interpersonal approaches rather than their draconian counterparts.

 What can we do as safety professionals?